Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Sonification (or audification) is the process of representing data by sounds in the audible range.
 This package provides the R function sonify() that transforms univariate data, sampled at regular or irregular intervals, into a continuous sound with time-varying frequency.
 The ups and downs in frequency represent the ups and downs in the data.
 Sonify provides a substitute for R's plot function to simplify data analysis for the visually impaired.

-RGMM — by Antoine Godichon-Baggioni, a year ago
+RGMM — by Antoine Godichon-Baggioni, 2 years ago

 Robust Mixture Model